ksopyla/pytorch_neural_networks/README.md

 # Pytorch neural networks tutorial

-This repository contains some Pytorch tutorial for beginners.
-The goal is to gently introduce you to pytorch on practical examples.
-I hope that it will help you start your journey with neural networks.
+This repository contains easy to follow Pytorch tutorial for beginners and intermidate studends.
+The goal is to  introduce you to pytorch on practical examples.
+I hope that it will help you to start your journey with neural networks.

 There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional and recurrent.

+In this tutorial we build:
+* Feedforward neural network with one hidden layer for CIFAR-10 classification
+* Feedforward neural network with three hidden layers for CIFAR-10 classification
+* Convolutional neural network for CIFAR-10 classification
+* LSTM recurrent neural network for counting chars in long text
+* LSTM recurrent neural network for IMDB sentiment analisys with torchtext

 ## Prerequistis

-This tutorial was written and tested on Ubuntu 16.10,
+This tutorial was written and tested on Ubuntu 18.10,

-* Python 3.6 or above
+* Python - version >= 3.6
 * pipenv - package and virtual environment management
 * numpy
 * matplotlib
-* pytorch (torch, torchvision, torchtext) min version.
-1.0
+* pytorch - version >= 1.0
+* torchtext - version >= 0.4

 1. Install Python.